 The foundation is a charitable trust that provides support and strategic direction for a nationwide environmental education programme.
 The Foundation’s vision is to foster a generation of innovative and motivated young people who instinctively think and act sustainably.

 An environmental organisation comprised of resource management professionals who are committed to improving environmental outcomes.

 Forest and Bird works to preserve New Zealand’s natural heritage and native species.
 They also co-ordinate hands-on restoration projects and educate people about environmental issues through their children’s club, Kiwi Conservation Club, publications, and public awareness campaigns.

 Greenpeace has campaigned on many environmenatal issues over the years.
 This website is its New Zealand portal.

-LEARNZ runs virtual field trips in May and October.
+LEARNZ runs virtual field trips throughout the school year.
 This website includes background resources, student activities, teacher support, and curriculum ideas, and it prepares students for the field trips in the weeks leading up to the virtual field experience.